 High Street, Edenbridge, Kent TN8

-Built as a church hall in 1952 and of little architectural note, although the 1962 sanctuary by Maguire & Murray is interesting as a minor work of this progressive firm of church designers.
-The adjoining presbytery is of early 18th-century date or earlier, and is listed grade II.
+Built as a church hall in 1952, of little architectural note, although the 1962 sanctuary by Maguire & Murray is interesting as a minor work of this progressive firm of church designers.
+The adjoining presbytery is of early eighteenth-century or earlier date, and is listed Grade II.

 Original Date: 1951